 The geographic centre of Toronto.

-Two months ago, our pals over at Londonist set out to find London’s true geographic centre.
+In 2010, our pals over at Londonist set out to find London’s true geographic centre.
 Their experiment got us thinking about Toronto’s centre, and how for most Torontonians (Torontoist included) the city’s symbolic heart is somewhere downtown—at an intersection like Bloor and Yonge perhaps?
 But while downtown Toronto is the city’s cultural, financial, and political epicentre, it’s firmly in the south end and nowhere near Toronto’s true midpoint.

 To find Toronto’s actual centre we first tried Londonist’s method, which involved cutting out a map of Toronto, gluing it to a piece of cardboard, and then finding its centre of mass by balancing the cutout on a pencil.
 We tried this method twice, and got two, fairly different results.
 Next, we tried what’s called the plumb line method [PDF], which again involved cutting out a map, only this time we found the object’s centre of mass by hanging a string with a weight on it from three different points along the cutout’s edge.
 We then traced the different paths formed by the string on the map and marked where they intersected.
 This method produced more accurate results, but we still weren’t satisfied.
 So we decided to go to a pro, and enlisted the help of Marcel Fortin, a Geographic Information Systems and Maps librarian at the University of Toronto.
 Using Statistics Canada’s border data for the city and a GIS mapping program called ArcMap, Fortin transformed the area within Toronto’s boundaries into a polygon, calculated its centroid, and then plugged those coordinates into Google Earth.